Seshadrp/movie-recommendation-system/README.md

 (If applicable) A user-friendly interface to explore movie recommendations.

 ## How It Works
-Dataset: The system uses movie and user rating datasets to build a recommendation model.
+1. **Dataset**: The system uses movie and user rating datasets to build a recommendation model.
 (E.g., MovieLens dataset).
-Preprocessing: The data is cleaned and transformed to create a user-item matrix or content-based features.
+2. **Preprocessing**: The data is cleaned and transformed to create a user-item matrix or content-based features.
-Model: The recommendation system predicts movies for users using one or more algorithms (e.g., Singular Value Decomposition (SVD), cosine similarity, etc.).
+3. **Model**: The recommendation system predicts movies for users using one or more algorithms (e.g., Singular Value Decomposition (SVD), cosine similarity, etc.).
-Output: Users receive a list of top-rated or most relevant movie suggestions.
+4. **Output**: Users receive a list of top-rated or most relevant movie suggestions.

 ## Tech Stack
 1. **Programming Language**: Python